Tim-Tom/scratch/table-sorting/README.md

 the standard algorithm you will see expressed on the internet.

 The second will be a series of permutation algorithms.
-The first will be applied to the total workstation space and will iterate through the school size partitionings.
+The first will be applied to the total workstation space and will iterate through the school size partitioning.
 The second will be applied within those partitions to order the schools appropriately.

 Finally I shall do the second algorithm using one permutation loop by trimming off bad